qStivi/qGPT/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code freely.
+This project is licensed under the [MIT License](LICENSE), allowing you to use, modify, and distribute the code under certain conditions.